k-bosko/k-bosko.github.io/_posts/2020-04-27-How-to-improve-SEO-by-boosting-website-speed.md

 date: April 27, 2020
 header:
   teaser: /assets/images/thumbnails/joel-filipe-thumb-800.jpg
-excerpt: "How to Run Website Speed Test with Google Lighthouse"
+excerpt: "How to Run Website Speed Test with Google PageSpeed Insights"
 ---

 Recently I taught myself how to conduct technical audit to improve SEO and want to share my knowledge here.